awithy/Busybody/README.md

 - Polling interval is in seconds
 - Test AllowableFailures property is option
 - Ping test parameters are optional
+- If no ListeningUrls specified, defaults to http://localhost:9000

 ## Immediate To-Do ##